-Yes, water tables might look like simple play areas.
-But today’s options offer a lot to a growing child.
-Due to their size, the tables can accommodate numerous children, allowing kids the chance to work on their communication and social skills.
-Playing in water helps kids in the development of problem solving skills since it encourages them to explore and learn about the mechanics of water (how it flows, pours, and such).
-Since so many of the water tables offer numerous moving parts, they also improve hand-eye coordination.
-A kid with a one is wet, yes, but developing, too.
+Water tables can often accommodate numerous children, allowing kids the chance to work on their communication and social skills.
+Playing in water helps kids in the development of problem-solving skills since it encourages them to explore and learn about the mechanics of water (how it flows, pours, and such).
+And since so many water tables have moving parts, they encourage hand-eye coordination.
+A kid with a water table will get wet, yes, but the payoff is great.

-What, then, makes for a great water table?
-We combed through the multitude of them available.
-Here are criteria we used.
-They had to be sturdy and well built, have numerous accessories to keep little hands and minds busy, needed to inspire little minds, and most importantly they had to be low enough for a toddler to belly up to it.
-Here are the five best toddler water tables we found.
+These water tables are sturdy and well built, have numerous accessories to keep little hands and minds busy, and are low enough for a toddler to belly up to it.

-The table, which is 29-inches in diameter, has a large funnel spiral in the middle of the table that will keep kids busy for hours as they drop balls, and water, in to the opening and watch them spiral down into the base.
-To aid in hand-eye development there is a four-spot “Ferris Wheel” on one side that requires coordination to pick up the five floating round characters that come with the play set.
+The engaging water table, which is 29-inches in diameter, has a large funnel spiral in the middle of the table that will keep kids busy for hours as they drop balls, and water, into the opening and watch them spiral down into the base.
+To aid in hand-eye development there is a four-spot 'Ferris Wheel' on one side that requires coordination to pick up the five floating round characters that come with the play set.
 There's also a twin water wheel.
-In between bouts with the water park features, kids will develop ‘put and take’ skills, plucking toys from the round ring of water that can hold up to seven gallons of water.
-When it comes time for cleanup, there is a drain plug to empty it, and the 12 pound table breaks down easy.
-It’s intended for up to three kids ages two to six at once.